anthonyeden/RESTful-Content-Syndication/readme.txt

 You may be able to sponsor feature development.
 Email us here with your feature request: https://mediarealm.com.au/contact/

 == Changelog ==

+= 1.6.0 =

+* Image Ingest: Import meta fields where available (title, caption, alt text)
+* Image Credits: Add option to enable these new media credit fields via the plugin.
+This option is only available if you have the Advanced Custom Fields plugin active on your site.
+* Add support for Author taxonomy
+* Content Push: Return additional fields upon successful push
+* Content Push: GMT date should align with local date
+* Content Push: Provide auth key back to source site for subsequent resource pulls
+* Use \Dom\HTMLDocument where available (in PHP 8.4)
+* Add new filter: restful_syndication_api_headers
+* Security: Ensure only image files are downloaded and stored locally (thanks Wordfence/kr0d for responsibly disclosing)

 = 1.5.0 =